confluentinc/ksql/docs/installation/server-config/avro-schema.rst

 KSQL currently supports Avro data in the Kafka message values.

+Avro schemas with nested fields are supported.
+Starting in KSQL 5.0 and higher, you can read nested data, in Avro and JSON formats, by using the STRUCT type.
+You can’t create new nested STRUCT data as the result of a query, but you can copy existing
+STRUCT fields as-is.
+For more info, see the :ref:`ksql_syntax_reference`.

-The following functionality is not supported yet:
+The following functionality is not supported:

 -  Message keys in Avro format are not supported.
-Message keys in KSQL are always interpreted as STRING format, which means KSQL will ignore Avro schemas that have been registered for message keys and the key will be read using StringDeserializer.
+Message keys in KSQL are always interpreted as STRING format, which means KSQL will ignore Avro schemas that have been registered for message keys and the key will be read using ``StringDeserializer``.
--  Avro schemas with nested fields are not supported yet.
-This is because KSQL does not yet support nested columns.
-This functionality is coming soon.

 Configuring KSQL for Avro
 ^^^^^^^^^^^^^^^^^^^^^^^^^